giantswarm/docs/src/content/getting-started/prepare-your-provider-account/aws/_index.md

 access both AWS accounts.
 This role must have Giant Swarm's account as a trusted entity, and we recommend that it enforces multi-factor authentication.

-Giant Swarm staff require access to **all** accounts, so **the following steps must be duplicated in both the management cluster and workload cluster accounts**.
+Giant Swarm staff require access to all accounts, so the following steps must be duplicated in both the management cluster and workload cluster accounts.

 #### 1. Create the admin policy {#iam-staff-policy}

-Go to the [Policies](https://console.aws.amazon.com/iam/home#/policies) subsection and select **Create policy** to set the admin permissions.
+Go to the [Policies](https://console.aws.amazon.com/iam/home#/policies) subsection and select __Create policy__ to set the admin permissions.
 Use the [admin JSON policy](https://github.com/giantswarm/giantswarm-aws-account-prerequisites/raw/master/admin-role/iam-policy.json) file as the policy content.
 This time, call the policy

 ```nohighlight
 GiantSwarmAdmin